rokasgie/fairseq/examples/wav2vec/README.md

 Note: you can simulate 24 GPUs by using k GPUs and adding command line parameters (before `--config-dir`) `distributed_training.distributed_world_size=k` `+optimization.update_freq='[x]'` where x = 24/k

-Decoding with a language model during training requires wav2letter [python bindings](https://github.com/facebookresearch/wav2letter/wiki/Building-Python-bindings).
+Decoding with a language model during training requires flashlight [python bindings](https://github.com/facebookresearch/flashlight/tree/master/bindings/python) (previously called [wav2letter](https://github.com/facebookresearch/wav2letter).
 If you want to use a language model, add `+criterion.wer_args='[/path/to/kenlm, /path/to/lexicon, 2, -1]'` to the command line.

 ### Evaluating a CTC model:

-Evaluating a CTC model with a language model requires wav2letter [python bindings](https://github.com/facebookresearch/wav2letter/wiki/Building-Python-bindings) to be installed.
+Evaluating a CTC model with a language model requires [flashlight python bindings](https://github.com/facebookresearch/flashlight/tree/master/bindings/python) (previously called [wav2letter](https://github.com/facebookresearch/wav2letter) to be installed.

 Fairseq transformer language model used in the wav2vec 2.0 paper can be obtained from the [wav2letter model repository](https://github.com/facebookresearch/wav2letter/tree/master/recipes/sota/2019).
 Be sure to upper-case the language model vocab after downloading it.